The State Highway Rehabilitation (SHR) subprogram involves three components:

 The types of improvement are categorized as:

 - Replacement: constructing a new bridge to replace an existing deteriorated one.

 - Rehabilitation: restoring the structural integrity of an existing bridge by using less extreme measures than replacement—usually deck replacement or overlay.

-State Highway Rehabilitation - Large Bridge
+SHR - Large Bridge

 The Corridors 2030 Backbone System consists of 1,588 miles of freeways and expressways connecting major economic areas of the state.
 This includes Wisconsin’s 875 miles of Interstate highways.
 While original Interstate construction is complete in Wisconsin, lanes and interchanges may still be added when warranted by traffic conditions.